 If a Fund were not to qualify or be deemed to qualify as a mutual fund trust at all times, the income tax considerations described below would, in some respects, be materially and adversely different in respect of that Fund, than would be the case if it were a mutual fund trust.
-In that event, reference is made to "Taxation of the Funds - Non-Oualification as a Mutual Fund Trust" below.
+In that event, reference is made to "Taxation of the Funds - Non-Qualification as a Mutual Fund Trust" below.

-Provided that a Fund qualifies as a "mutual fund trust" or is registered as a "registered investment" within the meaning of those terms under the Tax Act, units of that Fund will be qualified investments under the Tax Act for a trust governed by an RRSP, a RRIF, a DPSP, an RDSP, a RESP, a TFSA or an FHSA (each a
+Provided that a Fund qualifies as a "mutual fund trust" or is registered as a "registered investment" within the meaning of those terms under the Tax Act, units of that Fund will be qualified investments under the Tax Act for a trust governed by a registered plan including a RRSP, LIRA, RRIF, registered education savings plan ("RESP"), deferred profit sharing plan, registered disability savings plan ("RDSP"), LIF, LRIF, LRSP, prescribed registered retirement income fund, first home savings account ("FHSA") or TFSA (collectively, "Registered Plans").

-"Registered Plan").
 See "Certain Canadian Federal Income Tax Considerations - Taxation of Registered Plans" below for the consequences of holding units in Registered Plans.